Discord-Oxygen/Discord-ExpireBot/README.md

 I'm looking for someone who can create the logo for ExpireBot.
 Join my Discord and go to #logo-submission

 ## Selfhost or VPS
-(I'd recommend to use a Raspberry Pi because it have to run 24/7 and bc its easier to setup) You can also use a VPS
+(I'd recommend to use a Raspberry Pi because its cheap and bc its easier to setup) You can also use a VPS
 <details>
  <summary><b>Step-by-Step Tutorial</b></summary>